ioi-germany/cms/docs/German System Info.rst

     A bot allowing to access clarification requests and announcements of a CMS contest via Telegram.

-    /start 〈pwd〉 — tries to bind the bot to the current chat when used with the correct password; the bot can only be bound to a single chat at a time and all further binding attempts will be rejected until the bot service has been restarted
+    /start <pwd> — tries to bind the bot to the current chat when used with the correct password; the bot can only be bound to a single chat at a time and all further binding attempts will be rejected until the bot service has been restarted